fintechstudios/ververica-platform-k8s-operator/README.md

 - `make test` runs the test suites with coverage
 - `make test-cluster-create` initializes a cluster for testing, using kind
 - `make test-cluster-delete` deletes the testing cluster
-- `make dotenv` stores the test cluster config in a `.env` file - warning, it will overwrite the file.
-- `make kustomize-patch-image` sets the current version as the default deployment image tag
+- `make patch-image` sets the current version as the default deployment image tag
 - `make kustomize-build` builds the default k8s resources for deployment

 ### Environment